-With current day bin sizes on the order of tens of milliseconds and TDOA uncertainties determined to be $1/100^{\text{th}}$ of a bin, if future γ -ray detector bin sizes of less than 1 ms are achieved then TDOA measurement uncertainties may be several orders of magnitude improved over today's capabilities.
+With current day bin sizes on the order of tens of milliseconds and TDOA uncertainties determined to be one-one hundredth of a bin, if future γ -ray detector bin sizes of less than 1 ms are achieved, then TDOA measurement uncertainties may be several orders of magnitude improved over today's capabilities.
 Therefore, Table 4 represents a simulation in which GLINT augments DSN range-only operation with a highly-optimistic measurement uncertainty for GLINT of 0.1 μ s.
 Results in this case are very comparable to DSN overall.
-As shown, if DSN range measurements are taken once every ten days augmented with GLINT, providing for reduced operational costs, this approach alone yields very close measurements to DSN Δ DOR capabilities.
-Future investigations will focus on how to achieve GRB TDOA measurements to these accuracies.
+As shown, if DSN range measurements are taken once every 30 days augmented with GLINT, providing for reduced operational costs, this approach alone yields very close measurements to DSN Δ DOR capabilities.